hiredscorelabs/cornell/README.md

 > Cornell makes it dead simple, via its record and replay features to perform end-to-end testing in a fast and isolated testing environment.

-When your application integrates with multiple web based services, end-to-end testing is crucial before deploying to production.
+When your application integrates with multiple web-based services, end-to-end testing is crucial before deploying to production.
-Mocking is often a tedious task, it becomes even more tiresome when working with multiple APIs from multiple vendors.
+Mocking is often a tedious task.
+It becomes even more tiresome when working with multiple APIs from multiple vendors.

 [vcrpy](https://github.com/kevin1024/vcrpy) is an awesome library that records and replays HTTP interactions for unit tests.
 Its output is saved to reusable "cassette" files.